thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

 ``NIOAsyncChannelOutboundWriter`` which form the foundation to bridge a ``Channel``.
-On top of these foundational types, NIO provides the `NIOAsyncChannel` which is used to wrap a ``Channel`` to produce an interface that can be consumed directly from Swift Concurrency.
+On top of these foundational types, NIO provides the `NIOAsyncChannel` which is used to wrap a ``Channel`` to produce an interface that can be consumed directly from Codira Concurrency.
 The following sections cover the details of the foundational types and how the `NIOAsyncChannel` works.

 #### NIOThrowingAsyncSequenceProducer and NIOAsyncSequenceProducer

-The ``NIOThrowingAsyncSequenceProducer`` and ``NIOAsyncSequenceProducer`` are asynchronous sequences similar to Swift's `AsyncStream`.
+The ``NIOThrowingAsyncSequenceProducer`` and ``NIOAsyncSequenceProducer`` are asynchronous sequences similar to Codira's `AsyncStream`.
 Their purpose is to provide a back pressured bridge between a synchronous producer and an asynchronous consumer.
 These types are highly configurable and generic which makes them usable in a lot of places with very good performance; however, at the